-Alternative credit
+Private credit

-Alternative credit, also known as private credit, is a term used to refer to investor capital that private funds loan to businesses or other projects.
+Private credit is a term used to refer to investor capital that private funds loan to businesses or other projects.
 Some of the ways loans can be provided include direct lending, syndicated loan financing, and collateralized loan obligations (CLOs).

-This is an overview of CLOs, an important part of the alternative credit ecosystem that enables the growth of small- and mid-sized businesses and generates returns for institutional investors, including pensions, foundations, endowments, and banks.
+This is an overview of CLOs, an important part of the private credit ecosystem that enables the growth of small- and mid-sized businesses and generates returns for institutional investors, including pensions, foundations, endowments, and banks.

-What is a collateralized loan obligation (CLO)?
+What Is a Collateralized Loan Obligation (CLO)?